-Abbey Meads places the emphasis on a rich and diverse curriculum and high quality teaching of history.
-This will help pupils gain a coherent knowledge and understanding of the past and that of the wider world.
-An enriched and creative History curriculum should inspire pupils’ curiosity to know more about the past.
+A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identify and the challenges of their time.

 Know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world